Find Affordable College Courses

 Stony Brook, NY

-The excellent programs at Stony Brook University helped the school earn the #5 place on this year’s ranking of the best journalism schools in New York.
-Located in the large suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Stony Brook University.
+The school came in at #5 on this year’s Best Journalism Schools in New York list.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public school with a very large student population.

 On average, journalism graduates from SUNY Stony Brook take out $22,844 in student loans while working on their degree.